sodabubblewine/sodabubblewine.github.io/README.md

 ### 2025 0416 2313
 I left a note for my self on twitter.
-This is me makign the note I'd made a note for my self to note.
+This is me making the note I'd made a note for my self to note.

-The account @ResonantPyre, a friend, wrote a few paragraphs on Wittgenstein's 1935 'Lectures on Personal Experience".
+The account @ResonantPyre, a friend, wrote a few paragraphs on Wittgenstein's 1935 'Lectures on Personal Experience'.
 Nonsense is under the microscope.
-"Sound and Sense" was the title of a book on poetry that I was forced to buy to finish some requirement of my undergraduate education (little did I know what a wonderful friend I would find in that professor even though I was a fish out of water).
+'Sound and Sense' was the title of a book on poetry that I was forced to buy to finish some requirement of my undergraduate education (little did I know what a wonderful friend I would find in that professor even though I was a fish out of water).
+I defaced my copy by prepending a 'non' at each place where 'sense' occurred.

 Meaning, sense, semantic agreement, and all other spooks of sentences are cast out, reluctantly, with the full thrust of Ramsey's proxy functions encapsulated by Quine's "cosmic complement".
 Indeterminancy of reference alone does not preclude propositions (the poltergeists of sentences).
 On occasions we fix our meaning of a sentence to outright intersubjective agreement: *unus pro omnibus, omnes pro uno*.

-The problem with propositions--- meanings made eternal--- is their purported transcendence: everwhere forever, forever everywhere.
+The problem with propositions--- meanings made eternal--- is their purported transcendence: everywhere forever, forever everywhere.
 A well paraphrased verbal response stands for now and does well enough without proposing propositions.
 We lose nothing by leaving those who are lost without them: they come back around eventually.

-We go to dictionaries as we say "to get the meaning of the word" and when we open to the right page we get on with where we left off reading or listening.
+We go to dictionaries "to get the meaning of the word" and when we open to the right page we get on where we left off.

 There's obviously much more to this all than anything like the flob above.
 It's okay to have some fun when you fill it out with fuller explanations sooner rather than later.